What income or salary is needed for a mortgage in the UK?

 As mortgage brokers we are available to answer your questions or to make enquiries.

-What will my deposit impact on the amount I can borrow to get a mortgage?
+How will my deposit impact on the amount I can borrow to get a mortgage?

 Lower deposits mean that fewer lenders will accept your application.
 It can be difficult to find a lender willing to accept a low deposit but offer a generous income multiple policy.
 It’s why you should contact us to have a specialist look at your situation.